The Chronicles of Narnia: Background and conception

-Shortly before the start of World War II, many children were evacuated to the English countryside in anticipation of attacks on London and other major urban areas by Nazi Germany.
+At the start of World War II, many children were evacuated to the English countryside in anticipation of attacks on London and other major urban areas by Nazi Germany.
 As a result, on 2 September 1939, three school girls named Margaret, Mary and Katherine came to live at The Kilns in Risinghurst, Lewis's home three miles east of Oxford city centre.
 Lewis later suggested that the experience gave him a new appreciation of children and in late September he began a children's story on an odd sheet of paper which has survived as part of another manuscript:

 This book is about four children whose names were Ann, Martin, Rose and Peter.
 But it is most about Peter who was the youngest.
 They all had to go away from London suddenly because of Air Raids, and because Father, who was in the Army, had gone off to the War and Mother was doing some kind of war work.
 They were sent to stay with a kind of relation of Mother's who was a very old professor who lived all by himself in the country.

-In "It All Began with a Picture" C. S. Lewis continues:
+In "It All Began with a Picture", C. S. Lewis continues:

 At first, I had very little idea how the story would go.
 But then suddenly Aslan came bounding into it.
 I think I had been having a good many dreams of lions about that time.
 Apart from that, I don't know where the Lion came from or why he came.
 But once he was there, he pulled the whole story together, and soon he pulled the six other Narnian stories in after him.